owen-mcmanus/OLog/README.md

 5. **Critical Error Handling**:

-   If `OL_QUIT_ON_CRITICAL` is enabled, the program will terminate if a critical error is logged:
+   If `OLog::OL_QUIT_ON_CRITICAL` is enabled, the program will terminate if a critical error is logged:

    ```cpp
    OLog::log(OLog::LogLevel::CRITICAL, "Critical error occurred!");